saumilsjsu/IMDB-movie-reviews/src/readme.md

-## This folder contains the ipynb, py and html file of the code.
+## This folder contains the ipynb and py file of the code.